BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Because there can be many valid options for which one can be used, the top level design actually describes a _design space_ instead of a single design point as mainstream schematic tools do.

 To help work with and search through this design space, we built design space exploration (DSE) into the IDE.
-To figure out which voltage regulators work, **right-click the voltage regulator and select Search Refinements of base VoltageRegulator.**
+To figure out which voltage regulators work, **right-click the voltage regulator and select Search Refinements of base VoltageRegulator**:
 ![Create search configuration for VoltageRegulator](docs/ide_dse/reg_search.png)

 This creates a DSE run configuration, and initializes the search space to all implementations of the buck converter.
 When a DSE run configuration is selected, the DSE panel is shown in the block visualizer panel:
 ![DSE panel with reg configuration](docs/ide_dse/dsepanel_reg.png)

 The Config tab shows the current search configuration (the combination of choices to try), currently all the subclasses of VoltageRegulator to use for the `reg` block.